 I = ICE – Applying ice (or cold therapy) can ease the pain, reduce swelling, reduce bleeding (initially) and encourage blood flow (when used later) to assist in healing.

 Apply an ice pack or similar (a frozen bag of peas can work well) immediately following injury for 10 – 15 minutes.
 Repeat every 2 hours.

 C = Compression – Using a compression bandage can help reduce bleeding and swelling.

 E = Elevation – Putting your foot up uses gravity to help reduce bleeding and swelling by allowing fluids to flow away from the site of injury.

 R = Referral – Seek professional advice to accurately diagnose and treat ankle conditions.

 Remember there are many different causes and grades to ankle sprains and proper diagnosis can help you achieve a speedy recovery.
-After the initial first aid management, longer term strengthening and functional rehabilitation is often needed to maximise your recovery outcomes.
+Longer term strengthening and functional rehabilitation is often needed to maximise your recovery outcomes after the initial first aid management.